-This convention Organizes this information • Any command that is used in the Identify instrumentor only.
-This symbol is located underneath any Identify instrumentor command in the command listing chapters.
-D Any command that is used in the Identify debugger only.
-This symbol is located underneath any Identify debugger command in the command listing chapters. •• Any command that is used in both the Identify instrumentor and Identify debugger tools.
-This symbol is located underneath the commands that have applications in both tools in the command listing chapters.
+This convention Organizes this information • Any command that is used in the instrumentor only.
+This symbol is located following any instrumentor command in the command listing chapter. • Any command that is used in the debugger only.
+This symbol is located following any debugger command in the command listing chapter. •• Any command that is used in both the instrumentor and debugger tools.
+This symbol is located following the commands that have applications in both tools in the command listing chapter.